jamiechong/revisionize/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fix [known issue](https://github.com/jamiechong/revisionize/issues/1) where direct publishing of a Revision that has ACF would not actually update the fields.
+Thanks for the help @thegaffney

 = 1.1.0 =
 * Only allow users to Revisionize posts that they can also edit.
 [Related discussion](https://wordpress.org/support/topic/permissionscapability-issue/)
 * The author of the original post is maintained when a Revision is published - it doesn't get set to the author of the user who created the Revision.